richard-austin/cloud-server/README.md

 version of Ubuntu 24.04 (Noble Numbat).
 The application runs on Java on the server side, so it can easily be adapted to other platforms.
 ### Tomcat Web Server
-Tomcat 9 (https://tomcat.apache.org/) hosts the server (Web Back End) and client (Web Front End) of the NVR, giving access to these through port 8080.
+Tomcat 10 (https://tomcat.apache.org/) hosts the server (Web Back End) and client (Web Front End) of the NVR, giving access to these through port 8080.
 ### Web Front End
-The Web Front End (client) is an Angular application using [Angular CLI](https://github.com/angular/angular-cli) version 12.0.5 or later.
+The Web Front End (client) is an Angular application using [Angular CLI](https://github.com/angular/angular-cli) version 19 or later.
 This forms the user interface of the web application.
 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
 ### Web Back End
-The Web Back End (server) is a Grails application (https://grails.org/), which provides a Restful API for the Angular Web Front End in admin mode.
+The Web Back End (server) is a Spring Boot 3 application (https://spring.io/projects/spring-boot), which provides a Restful API for the Angular Web Front End in admin mode.
 In client mode, the Restful API is mainly from the NVR via the account proxy.
 ### ActiveMQ